Broomfield Alimony Attorney

 Maintenance payments, like child support payments, are not set in stone.
 To the contrary, these payments may be modified if an ex-spouse can show that there has been a substantial and continuing change in circumstances that renders the prior maintenance order unfair.
 When this happens, the court will examine the recipient’s income and the payer’s current financial situations.
 Maintenance can also be locked in in a contractual sense, both as to amount and duration, though only by written agreement of the parties.

 Broomfield is ranked as the ninth-fastest growing city in the U.S. Conveniently located within a short drive from Denver and Boulder, it is home to a number of technology companies.
 Families in the area can enjoy visiting attractions like Outdoor Adventures Colorado or shopping at the Flatiron Crossing mall.
 Unfortunately, however, sometimes spouses decide to part ways.
-If you are going through a divorce, it is important to seek the help of a skilled Broomfield alimony lawyer who can craft a strong strategy on your behalf.
+If you are going through a divorce, it is important to seek the help of a skilled Broomfield alimony attorney who can craft a strong strategy on your behalf.
 At Plog & Stein, P.C., we are here to help you understand your options and assert your rights.
 We proudly represent people throughout Colorado.
-To discuss your case in more detail with a divorce attorney in Denver, call us at 303-781-0322 or contact us online.
+To discuss your case in more detail with a divorce attorney in Broomfield, call us at 303-781-0322 or contact us online.